barafael/trk/README.md

 ### Notes and TODO items ###

-* Pomodoro integration?
+* TODO: Convert unix timestamps to date strings (locale?)
+* TODO: Find a way to query time sheets from certain time periods (one week, since=date, or maybe place pins...)
+* Which options should trk status take and what should it output?
+Open a browser window with report?
+* TODO: Format output - leave out commits and branches, for example
+* TODO/nicetohave: Run this on a server instead of the local machine.
+What happens to git commits and the like?
 * How to handle branches?
 Like commits?
 Assume they are feature branches and append "... started working on topic x"?
 * The session struct is a list of sequential events with timestamps.
 A session struct is identified by it's starting time (and maybe git author?).
 * The Timesheet struct is deserialized on every run, worked on, and then serialized again.
-It has a tohtml impl. trk end pushes the ending session to the end of the Timesheet.
+It has a tohtml impl.
 * Timeout after [commit or branch change] without meta?
-* Which options should trk status take and what should it output?
-Open a browser window with report?
+NO